David-Durst/embeddedHaskellAetherling/README.md

 To build this part of the project:
 1. Install the latest version of [stack](https://docs.haskellstack.org/en/stable/README/)
 2. Clone this repo
+1. Copy `src/Core/Aetherling/Interpretations/Magma/Constants.hs.template` to `src/Core/Aetherling/Interpretations/Magma/Constants.hs` and update
+the file path to point to the top folder of this repository on your system.
 3. Explore the IR by running the following command which starts a Haskell interpreter with all files loaded except thoses in `test/`:
 ```
 stack ghci